ihack4falafel/ihack4falafel.github.io/_posts/2018-1-17-Creating-Custom-TCP-Reverse-Shell-~-Linux-x86.md

 Closing Thoughts
 ----------------
 This post is continuation of [TCP Bind](https://ihack4falafel.github.io/Creating-Custom-TCP-Bind-Shell-~-Linux-x86/) one, hence did not have much information outside what we’ve already learned.
-Feel free to contact me for questions using the comment section below or just tweet me [@ihack4falafel](https://twitter.com/ihack4falafel) .
+Feel free to contact me for questions via twitter [@ihack4falafel](https://twitter.com/ihack4falafel) .
 All of the code is available on on my github as shown in the link below.
 Hope this post has been a good resource and I’d like to thank you for viewing!

 This blog post has been created for completing the requirements of the SecurityTube Linux Assembly Expert certification:
 [http://www.securitytube-training.com/online-courses/securitytube-linux-assembly-expert/](http://www.securitytube-training.com/online-courses/securitytube-linux-assembly-expert/)